joaolucasoh/hostfully-cypress-typrescript/cypress/findings/findings.md

 1 - The computer gives the creation message, but the filter does not find the added model.
 [video](<filter doesnt find computer .mov>)
+- Expected: It should return the model created.

 2- When deleting a model from the list, after the deletion confirmation message, we still finding the item in the search list [video](<delete but we can find the computer.mov>)
+- Expected: It shouldn't be visible anymore.

 3 - When scrolling through the list of companies on the computer model add screen, the list leaks off the screen, and the layout crashes.
 [video](<list overlap.mov>)
+- Expected: It should be improved.
+I guess it's regarding responsiveness stuff.

 ### Improvements